KadirDokur/Powershell-from-Zero/Part 1: Understanding PowerShell/README.md

 ```
 ![Get Process Output](Screenshots/name.jpg)

-Here, -Name tells PowerShell to return only the processes whose name matches chrome.
+Here, **-Name** tells PowerShell to return only the processes whose name matches chrome.

-At first, seeing parameters like -Name, -Id, -ComputerName, or -ErrorAction can feel overwhelming.
+At first, seeing parameters like *-Name*, *-Id*, *-ComputerName*, or *-ErrorAction* can feel overwhelming.
 It might seem like you need to memorize every available option for every cmdlet.

 Fortunately, that’s not how PowerShell is meant to be learned.
 Whenever you want to know what a cmdlet is capable of, simply ask PowerShell itself:
 ```
 Get-Help Get-Process -Full